Skip to main content

 TFSA Rules You Need To Know

 First things first: a tax-free savings account (TFSA) doesn’t actually need to be a savings account.
 We’re not sure who decided to call it that, but we prefer to think of a TFSA as a basket for saving or investing.
-You can pick what to put in your “basket” from an array of options — exchange-traded funds, guaranteed investment certificates, stocks, bonds, and, yes, actual savings.
+You can pick what to put in your “basket” from an array of options — exchange-traded funds (ETFs), guaranteed investment certificates, stocks, bonds, and, yes, actual savings.
 Whatever you choose, any gains you make from the investments in that basket are tax-free.
 That’s the beauty of a TFSA.

 TFSA Contribution Rules